webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - **Partitions**
     - **Logical**: small section of a container. default logical partition **max size 20 GB** for storing data.
     - **Physical**: the actual data on the disk. sometimes called **replicas**.
-    - **Partition Key**: key for Cosmos to determine if data belongs to that partition.
+    - **Partition Key**: immutable. cannot be changed once selected. how to distribute your data across the different logical partitions.
   - database is analogous to a **namespace** with a logical grouping of **Azure Cosmos DB containers**.
   - **container**: horizontally partitioned(evenly distributed across a SSD partition). allows for safe replication across multiple regions.
   - read and write data from the **local replicas** of your database and it transparently **replicates** the data **to all the regions** associated with your Cosmos account.